viaermakov/companies-review/README.md

 # Frontend companies review

-There are some interview and reviews of IT companies from developers.
+There are some interviews and reviews of IT companies from developers.

 If you have some articles about it PR welcome.